 A NEW APPROACH IN AN AGE OLD BUSINESS+44 (0) 1926 691 141

-Our live online auctions will take place on one day, however, they will be 'closed' to the public.
-This means that our auctioneer will be streamed online and you can watch via our website and bid in real time via three methods; on the telephone, via a commission bid (pre-bid) or online with our partners Proxibid.
+Our next live online auction will take place over two days (31st July and 1st August), however, the auction room will be 'closed' to the public.
+This means that our auctioneer will be streamed online and you can watch via our website and bid in real time via three methods; on the telephone, via a commission bid (pre-bid) or online with our partners Proxibid and The Saleroom.

 All bids are final and non-revocable.